The following information relates to the City of Toronto’s former Automated Speed Enforcement (ASE) program and is provided for reference.

-Automated Speed Enforcement (ASE) is an automated system that uses a camera and a speed measurement device to detect and capture images of vehicles travelling in excess of the posted speed limit.
-It is designed to work in tandem with other methods and strategies, including engineering measures, education initiatives and traditional police enforcement.
-ASE is focused on altering driver behaviour to decrease speeding and increase safety.
+Automated Speed Enforcement (ASE) was an automated system that used a camera and a speed measurement device to detect and capture images of vehicles travelling above the posted speed limit.

-75 ASE systems are installed on local, collector and arterial roads in Community Safety Zones.
-There are three systems per ward to ensure an even distribution.
+There were 150 ASE systems installed on local, collector and arterial roads in Community Safety Zones across the city.

-In selecting ASE sites, a two-staged process was used that was developed based on best practices and provincial guidelines.
+ASE sites were selected using a two-stage process developed based on best practices and provincial guidelines.

-Stage 1: First, an initial screening of all Community Safety Zones were identified and prioritized based on the following data:
+Stage 1: An initial screening of all Community Safety Zones was completed, and zones were prioritized based on the following data:

 • Collisions involving children